Internal Access

 Privacy Layer and Core Experience

-Build and integrate Cioré's custom privacy enforcement layer, permission system, and sandboxing rules.
-Develop the plain-language privacy dashboard.
+Build Cioré's custom privacy enforcement layer, permission system, and sandboxing rules.
 Launch the initial Cioré UI.
-Integrate Gaia-X MVP for on-device AI tasks.
+Integrate Gaia-X MVP.

 Phase 3

-Build out Tier 1 core apps.
-Evaluate and onboard initial Tier 2 verified third-party apps.
-Begin controlled testing of the optional Tier 3 Android compatibility container.
+Build out core apps.
+Evaluate third-party verified apps.
+Begin controlled testing of the Android compatibility container.
 Conduct security audits.

 Phase 4